MDFEM: Multivariate decomposition finite element method for elliptic PDEs with uniform random diffusion coefficients using higher-order QMC and FEM: General MDM setting: infinite-dimensional integration

-The key idea of the MDM algorithm is to construct cubature rules $Q_{\setu, n_{\setu}}$ for all $\setu \in \setU(\epsilon,\varsigma)$ such that the computational cost~\eqref{totalcost} is minimized with respect to $n_{\setu}$ under the constraint~\eqref{cubaturerules}.
-The optimization problem is of the form
+The key idea of the MDM algorithm is to select cubature rules $Q_{\setu,n_\setu}$ for all $\setu \in \setU(\epsilon,q,\rho)$ such that the computational cost~\eqref{eq:MDM-total-cost} is minimized with respect to $n_\setu$ under the constraint~\eqref{eq:MDM-cubature-error}.
+Instead of minimizing for $n_\setu$ directly we look for positive real numbers $k_\setu \in \R$ and then set